moggieuk/Happy-Hare/README.md

   <li>The extruder will remain hot for the time set with `disable_heater`</li>
 </ul>

-To proceed you first issue and command to unlock the MMU and acknowledge that you are addressing the issue:

-> MMU_UNLOCK

-You then need to address the specific issue.
+To proceed you need to address the specific issue.
 You can move the filament by hand or use basic MMU commands.
 Once you think you have things corrected you may need to run:

 > MMU_RECOVER (optional)